 Other moms may feel differently.
-I remember talking to one mother who much preferred the newborn and infant days of her now-toddler aged son.
+I talked to one mother whose favorite age is the newborn and infant days.
 Sleep deprivation and baby worries were much preferred to the tantrums and defiance that her son was now exhibiting.
 Still, other parents could easily prefer even the older ages such as the school years.

-I can’t say that toddlerhood is without its struggles though, however small or grand they may be.
-There’s the typical tantrum frustration of course, but even the little defiance here and there drives me nuts.
-He’s so much more opinionated (like when he can only take a bath with his blue Lego), and all the more stubborn (it’s so much easier to go home from the park when your child is just five months old).
+I can’t say toddlerhood is without its struggles though, however small or grand they may be.
+You have the typical tantrum frustration of course, but even the little defiance here and there drives me nuts.
+He’s more opinionated (like when he can only take a bath with his blue Lego), and more stubborn (it’s so much easier to go home from the park when your child is just five months old).

 Every age has its own struggles, and just as you think the ones you currently have are done, new ones emerge as they grow older.
 We were at the park the other week when I overheard a girl about seven years old scolding her friend for crying: “I’m not going to be your friend if you keep crying,” she threatened the other girl.
 I immediately thought, “Kids are so mean!”
 I can’t even imagine the social struggles that older kids and their parents go through, with stories of former friends no longer their BFFs or kids feeling left out of a group.

 That said, I look at the positive side and imagine the fun things we can do once he’s older: we’ll be able to attend grander events like musicals and baseball games without lugging a huge diaper bag or worrying about cutting into nap times.
 We’ll probably do a ton more crafts and school-type of activities.
 And who knows, maybe we’ll even squeeze in a swim or two.